 The good news is that there are plenty of parts of Scotland where midges aren't even a problem.
 The Lowlands, for example, and anywhere when there's a high wind - queue the dad joke.
 No seriously the tiny little nuisances can't take off when the wind speed exceeds 5mph - the not so mighty Scottish Midge ladies and gentleman...

-However, they can be a major pain in places like the western highlands, which is home to a number of adventure hotspots like Glen Coe, Fort William and Great Glen.
-If you fancy ticking any of those off your bucket list, it’s worth upping your midge defence game.
-We’ll get onto the specific anti-midge strategies soon.
+However, midges can be a major pain in places like the Western Highlands, which is home to a number of adventure hotspots like Glen Coe, Fort William and Great Glen.
+If you fancy ticking any of those off your bucket list, it's worth upping your midge defence game.
+We'll get onto the specific anti-midge strategies soon.

 WHAT TIME OF THE YEAR DO YOU GET MIDGES IN SCOTLAND - MIDGE SEASON?

-Midges are found most commonly between May and September, although you can get some early birds (or early midges) in April depending on weather conditions.
+That's right, 'midge season' is a thing.
+It tends to run from spring to the early autumn (May and September), although you can get some early birds in April depending on weather conditions.
 July and August are usually the worst time of the year and can be close to torture.
 Check out this guy doing the one-minute midge challenge.

 SO WHAT ARE MIDGES?

 Midges are found in the Highlands of Scotland because they like to lay their eggs in wet soil.
 All the damp moss and rushes in the Highlands, therefore, makes it a paradise for midge egg-laying.
-Only half of them bite – the male midge prefers chilling and eating – but a female midge needs the protein in blood to help grow her eggs.
-And that’s where you come in.
+Only half of them bite – male midges prefer chilling and eating – but the females need the protein in their blood to help grow her eggs.
+And that's where you come in.

 They feed on sweet things like flowers and plant sap but are also attracted to humans and animals thanks to the Carbon Dioxide (CO2) we produce, unluckily for us.
-Midges hunt in swarms, and the bites can be itchy and painful (more on this later).
+In midge season, they hunt in swarms, and the bites can be itchy and painful (more on this later).
 So instead of spending your trip frantically scratching yourself like a flea filled dog, be ready and prepared before you even set off.

-The male Scottish Midge usually emerges in early May.
-Shortly after the female midges join the party.
-They then get it on and then the male midge dies...nature.
+The male midge usually emerges in early May.
+Shortly after the females join the party.
+They then get it on and then the male midge dies... ah, nature.

 Feeling crafty, or just want to save some pennies?
-Make your own midge net from mesh – just make sure there are at least 600 holes per square inch to really stop the determined beasties getting through.
+Make your own midge net from mesh – just make sure there are at least 600 holes per square inch to really stop the determined beasties getting through and biting you.
 Because if they can, they will.

 There is also some evidence to suggest that 100% doesn't provide significant benefits over 50% so that should be more than enough.
 25% strength should offer about 5 hours midge repellent of protection.